aheld/arewecorporateyet/content/_index.md

 ## **Are We Corporate Yet**

-Your guide to effive corporate mediocraty so you can persevere and retire.
+Your guide to effective corporate mediocraty so you can persevere and retire.

 ---